misterorion/misterorion.com/content/posts/lambda-update-ami.md

 }
 ```

-> If you would like to use this policy, remember to add the full `arn` of your EC2 launch template, SNS topic, and auto-scaling group.

 ## Lambda function

 The Lambda itself is blunt-force Python.
 My favorite!

-1. Accept a trigger from an SNS topic.
-2. Retrieve the ECS-optimized AMI ID from the SNS message data.
+1. Retrieve the ECS-optimized AMI ID from the SNS message data.
-3. Update the launch template with the AMI ID.
+2. Update the launch template with the AMI ID.
-4. Set the new launch template version as the default version.
+3. Set the new launch template version as the default version.
-5. Delete the `$Latest -2` version of the launch template and keep `$Latest -1`.
+4. Delete the `$Latest -2` version of the launch template and keep `$Latest -1`.
-6. Create ASG scheduled actions to replace instances.
+5. Create ASG scheduled actions to replace instances.
-7. Publish an SNS event notifying me that the AMI has been updated.
+6. Publish an SNS event notifying me that the AMI has been updated.

 ```python
 # lambda_function.py